Learning Latent Interactions for Event classification via Graph Neural Networks and PMU Data: Graphical PMU-Based Event classification

 \subsection{Hyperparameters Calibration}

-Considering that the hyperparameters of all machine learning models (i.e., the number of layers and neurons, the dilation rate, the deterministic threshold) will affect the performance, the model has to be well-designed.
-The rationale behind the model designing is to make a trade-off between model complexity and identification accuracy.
+Considering that the hyperparameters of all machine learning models (i.e., the number of layers and neurons, the dilation rate, the deterministic threshold) affect performance, the model has to be well-designed.
+The rationale behind the model design is to make a trade-off between model complexity and classification accuracy.
 Hence, we utilize the random search method to find the appropriate hyperparameter sets in this work \cite{randomsearch}.
 Basically, the value of the hyperparameter is chosen by "trial and error".
-It is hard to say that the selected hyperparameters are optimal, but these hyperparameters can provide good accuracy in the available real-world dataset with the limited model complexity.
+It is hard to say that the selected hyperparameters are optimal, but these hyperparameters can provide good accuracy for the available real-world dataset with limited model complexity.
 Specific values of hyperparameters are listed in the numerical section.
-For model training, the adaptive moment estimation (Adam) algorithm is used to update the learning parameters (i.e., weights and bias) of the proposed model \cite{adam}.
+For model training, the adaptive moment estimation (Adam) algorithm with a learning rate of 0.001 is used to update the learning parameters of the proposed model \cite{adam}.
 Adam is an adaptive learning rate optimization for training deep neural networks.
-Based on adaptive estimates of lower-order moments, Adam can compute individual adaptive learning rates for each parameter, which significantly increases the training speed \cite{adam}.
+Based on the adaptive estimation of lower-order moments, Adam can compute individual adaptive learning rates for each parameter, which significantly increases the training speed \cite{adam}.

-It should be noted that the proposed method is fine-tuned on our dataset to optimize the values of the model hyperparameters.
-However, the methodology is general and can be applied to any other PMU datasets after some fine-tuning procedure.
-This is true for any data-driven solution.